Videos

 Notation

 Composers mostely don’t write in the scores that you should use circular breathing.
-It is your own choise whether or not you use circular breathing.
-Robert Dick uses these two symbols in his book ‘Circular Breathing for the Flutist’:
+It is up to the flute player whether or not to use circular breathing.

 Studying circular breathing on the flute is useful for: